rdefeo/quac/README.md

 * **Import Here**: Launches file browser to let you select a signal file from anywhere on the SDcard and then copies it to the current folder.
   * When importing an IR file, you are prompted to select which IR command to import.
 This individual command is imported as it's own `.ir` file into the current location.
 You can also select `* IMPORT ALL *` to, well, import all commands.
   * If an Import fails, the Flipperzero will flash red and buzz - this may be caused by a duplicate filename (i.e. that file/IR command already exists in the current folder) or the target file can not be read.
-* **Import Link Here**: Similar to Link Here, but instead of copying the file, it will generate a Quac Link file (`.ql`) which contains the path of the selected file.
+* **Import Link Here**: Similar to Import Here, but instead of copying the file, it will generate a Quac Link file (`.ql`) which contains the path of the selected file.
+This acts like a symbolic link on linux or other operating systems.
+  * This feature is most useful for dynamic subghz files.
+Each transmission/playback of those subghz files can result in an incremented counter/value within the signal file.
+By referring to a single "source of truth" for that signal, then no matter which app is playing back this signal, the original will have its counter updated accordingly.
+If, instead, you imported the file directly (i.e. copied), then the counters within that file would get out of sync with the original and it will eventually stop working.
   * At this time, you can not create a link to an IR file, as this would need to also include a reference to the specific signal within the target file.
   * You can not create a link to a Quac Link file.
 * **Create Group**: Prompts for the name of a new folder that will be created at that point in the folder structure.